ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-observe-ballerina-code.md

 ```bash
 $ docker run -h logstash --name logstash --link elasticsearch:elasticsearch -it --rm -v ~/wso2-ballerina/ELK/pipeline:/usr/share/logstash/pipeline/ -p 5044:5044 docker.elastic.co/logstash/logstash:6.2.2
 ```
 5. Configure filebeat to ship the ballerina logs.
 For this, you need to create a file named filebeat.yml with the following content.
-For this example let's save this file at ~/wso2-ballerina/ELK/filebeat.yml.
+As an example, let's save this file at ~/wso2-ballerina/ELK/filebeat.yml.
 ```
 filebeat.prospectors:
 - type: log